The Basics of Spiritual Life, Based on the Writings of St. Ignatius (Brianchaninov)

 Also here you can read

-May the Lord Rule in Your Heart: Selected Sayings of St. Nektary of Optina
+Vision of the True Light: Selected Sayings of St. Macarius of Optina

 Holy Hieromartyr Athanasius of Brest-Litovsk, Confessor and Defender of Orthodoxy in Poland and Lithuania